ukarroum/ykarroum-blog/blog/_posts/2023-01-24-auto-inplace.md

 df = my_fct(df)
 {% endhighlight %}

-This is not, as the changes in the source df are not be expected.
+This is not, as the changes to the source df are not expected.

 {% highlight python %}
 other_df = my_fct(df)
 {% endhighlight %}

-in the following we'll use the following function as an example:
+In the following, we'll use the following function as an example:

 {% highlight python %}
 def f(l: list[float], inplace: bool = False) -> list[float]: